Jordan Rose, Executive Director

 Kathleen Varda, Grants Consultant

 Kellie Vinal is passionate about science communications, and is active in the online #scicomm community.
-When she’s not posting to our social accounts, or helping produce the Atlanta Science Festival, she is deciphering the molecular determinants of specific target site recognition and modification by the aminoglycoside-resistance A1408 rRNA methyltransferase family as a postdoctoral fellow in Microbiology & Molecular Genetics at Emory University.
+When she’s not posting to our social accounts, creating case studies and online content, or helping produce the Atlanta Science Festival, she is deciphering the molecular determinants of specific target site recognition and modification by the aminoglycoside-resistance A1408 rRNA methyltransferase family as a postdoctoral fellow in Microbiology & Molecular Genetics at Emory University.